-The Directed Prediction Index (DPI) is a simulation-based method for quantifying the relative endogeneity (relative dependence) of outcome (Y) vs. predictor (X) variables in multiple linear regression models.
-By comparing the proportion of variance explained (R-squared) between the Y-as-outcome model and the X-as-outcome model while controlling for a sufficient number of potential confounding variables, it suggests a more plausible influence direction from a more exogenous variable (X) to a more endogenous variable (Y).
+The Directed Prediction Index (DPI) is a quasi-causal inference method for cross-sectional data designed to quantify the relative endogeneity (relative dependence) of outcome (Y) vs. predictor (X) variables in regression models.
+By comparing the proportion of variance explained (R-squared) between the Y-as-outcome model and the X-as-outcome model while controlling for a sufficient number of possible confounders, it can suggest a plausible (admissible) direction of influence from a more exogenous variable (X) to a more endogenous variable (Y).
 Methodological details are provided at https://psychbruce.github.io/DPI/.

 Usage